Zenika/zenika-career-paths-framework/paths/posture.md

 They also showcase the following:
 - Ability to communicate clearly with objectives' stakeholders
-- Ability to go from what has been 'asked' to be done to the (real) need
+- Ability to clarify and challenge needs expressions
 - Ability to identify bottlenecks before they congest a context
+- Ability to propose options or alternatives

 From this point onward, there are 3 dictinct paths.
 They overlap each other to some extent, as helping individuals or groups requires some fundamental techniques.